 Update: List of Young Debt-Free Family Interviews

-As of January 2020 we have completed twelve interviews with young debt-free families.
+As of February 2021 we have completed twenty interviews with young debt-free families.
 The stories have been even better than I could have imagined.
 We are getting ready to open up the interview process again for additional young debt-free families to participate.

 - Interview 1: Marc from Vital Dollar